-The chart below provides you with more details concerning a museum you might enjoy near Petite Martinique.
+The following chart offers some details concerning a museum you might enjoy near Petite Martinique.

 |The Carriacou Museum||(473) 443-8288||2.0 mi.
 East-Northeast of Central L'esterre||Carriacou|

-In case you enjoy experiencing the historical roots of foreign countries, you might want to visit a few of these historical sites while vacationing on Petite Martinique.
+Do you enjoy exploring the historical roots of countries you visit?
+If that's the case, you might enjoy visiting some of these historical attractions while vacationing on Petite Martinique.

-An alternative landmark could be Ningo Well.
-It's a historical site just outside Petite Martinique.
+A second choice is Ningo Well.
+It's a historical site within reach of Petite Martinique.
 This old well is one of the few remaining fully functional stone wells in existence, especially ones built by colonial forces.
 While it may not seem much now, this well would have been crucial in the settling of the area, and likely insured the success of the nearby plantation for some time.